GwenBritton/Linux-The_File_System/.guides/content/Recap-af10.md

 # We extended the known commands

-In the previous unit, our command knowledge was updgraded by extending some of the commands we already use with options and arguments such as:
+In the previous unit, our command knowledge was upgraded by extending some of the commands we already use with options and arguments such as:

 - Making multiple directories
 - Creating nested directories